Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 For new businesses, scaling customer success organizations to profitably meet the needs of a fast-growing customer base can seem daunting.
 But it doesn’t have to be.

-• Defining customer success
+• What customer success really means today

 Related article: Deep dive into Customer Education 101: How To Kickstart Your Program

-Defining customer success
+Defining customer success in 2024

 Let’s start at the beginning – what is customer success?

-I like to summarize it with a formula that I’ve seen used by others: CX + CO = CS
+I like to summarize it with a formula that I’ve seen used by others:

-The customer experience (CX) is where it all starts.
+• Customer Experience (CX): The customer experience (CX) is where it all starts.
 Customer experience includes a mix of both frontline teams – like customer support, customer success, etc. – and the internal product team.

-Together, those groups help achieve customer outcomes (CO).
+• Customer Outcomes (CO): Together, those groups help achieve customer outcomes (CO).
 Customer outcomes are their business objectives or goals they wish to accomplish using your product or service.

 Why customer retention matters